 Especially since dissatisfied customers share poor service experiences with nearly 3 times as many people as they do with good service experiences.

-How to Handle Customer Refunds
+How to Handle a Customer Requesting a Refund

 Handling customer refunds the right way is actually not as hard as it may seem.
 Follow these tips to set clear expectations and ensure your customers feel satisfied and safe doing future business with you.

-Establish a return and refund policy.
+Establish a return and refund policy

 Good customer service starts before you ever meet your customer.
 Having a clear return and refund policy sets important expectations before the sale.
 This also minimizes disputed charges, too many of which can put you in jeopardy with your online payments provider.